MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/alert-grading-playbook-email-forwarding.md

     :::image type="content" source="../../media/alert-grading-playbook-email-forwarding/alert-grading-playbook-email-forwarding-network-message-id.png" alt-text="Example of the Network Message ID" lightbox="../../media/alert-grading-playbook-email-forwarding/alert-grading-playbook-email-forwarding-network-message-id.png":::

-  - What additional details are available for this email?
+  - What other details are available for this email?
 For example: subject, return path, and timestamp.
   - What is the origin of this email?
 Are there any similar emails?
   - Does this email contain any URLs?
 Does the URL point to any sensitive data?
   - Does the email contain any attachments?
 Do the attachments contain sensitive information?